The Council for Disabled Children have published a guide which you may find useful to read alongside the information on this website.

 - make a checklist of all the things that are important to you and your child.
 This will help you to ask the right questions. (see the questions below as examples)

 - if you are visiting a mainstream school, arrange to meet with the Special Needs Coordinator (SENCO).
 If your child is transferring to secondary school you may like to meet the Head of Year or Head of Key Stage 3.
 Ask them to bring the school SEN policy, governors’ annual report on SEN, school prospectus, anti-bullying policy and behaviour policy to the meeting or research these on the school website before the visit.

-- visit Ofsted Parent View to see how other parents have rated the school.
+- visit Ofsted Parent View (opens a new window) to see how other parents have rated the school.

 SENDIAS Service have prepared this video

 Questions to think about when you visit schools